 When regular brushing cleans 60% of the tooth surfaces, it goes without saying that there is a need to use something to clean that remaining 40%.

-Your options include floss, interdental brushes and powered options such as Waterpik and Airfloss, but which is better?
+Your options include floss or interdental brushes, Then there are the powered options such as Waterpik and Airfloss, but which is better?

 The short answer is Waterpik.